shitcoinswap/.github/profile/README.md

 # Welcome to the Shitcoin Society

+We build the platform that brings your blockchain to millions of people.

 ## Current projects

 ### [Shitcoin Swap](https://www.shitcoinswap.com)

-The extendable open-source trading platform, serving as an alternative to Binance, Kraken, Coinbase, etc.
+The extendable trading platform, serving as an open-source alternative to Kraken, Coinbase, etc.

 ### [DoltCoin](https://www.doltcoin.com)